-The Baltic states of Estonia, Latvia and Lithuania have been on our travel radar for a while now, and with Tallinn a short 5 hours from Saint Petersburg, we didn’t hesitate in booking seats on an Ecolines coach.
+The Baltic states of Estonia, Latvia and Lithuania have been on our travel radar for a while now, and with Tallinn a short 5 hours Ecolines coach from Saint Petersburg, we didn’t hesitate in booking seats.

 Dubbed by Lonely Planet as the best value destination for 2018, Tallinn is UNESCO listed as Europe’s best preserved medieval town.
 And, its narrow winding cobbled streets lined with buildings, churches and cute cafes are simply delightful.
 Estonia’s capital is postcard pretty and it’s easy to understand why Europeans have been attracted to this city for some time.
-For 4 glorious nights, we soaked up its sights and history, and ate and drank to our heart’s content here in ‘Tallinn heaven’.
+For four glorious nights, we soaked up its sights and history, and ate and drank to our heart’s content here in ‘Tallinn heaven’.

 Town Hall Square dominates the Old Town and a number of streets fan out from here.
 It’s a fabulous town to walk around.

 Tallinn doors are widely admired.

 This is the oldest cafe in Tallinn and dates back to 1864.
 The interior has not changed in over a century.
 The famed marzipan shop is attached to the cafe.

 Alexander Nevsky Cathedral – named after a famous Russian military prince from the 1200s.

 Tallinn is a fortified town and entry is through the Viru Gates.
 The fortress which dates from the 14th century boasts almost 2 kms of preserved walls and observation towers.

 Found these sculptures on our walks around Old Town.